Advertiser Disclosure

 Wondering what the Canada FPT deposit in your bank account is for?

-Below, I explain what it stands for, how to qualify, and the FPT deposit dates for 2023.
+This article covers what FPT stands for, how to qualify for its payments, and the FPT deposit dates for 2024.

 What is Canada FPT?